 Which card earns more?

 The main reason to sign up for either of these cards is to earn rewards and score important travel perks.
 But which credit card will lead to the highest return overall?
 That really depends on your spending style and how much you spend over the course of any given year.

-While the Amex Platinum could be more beneficial for someone who spends a lot on airfare and hotels (particularly when booked through AmexTravel.com), Chase’s new rewards rates on the Sapphire Reserve for purchases booked through its travel portal now top the earnings you could reap.
+While the Amex Platinum could be more beneficial for someone who spends a lot on airfare and hotels (particularly when booked through American Express Travel), the Chase Sapphire Reserve’s rewards rates on purchases booked through its travel portal now top the earnings you could reap.

 Chase Sapphire Reserve vs. Amex Platinum spending example

-- $1,000 per month on regular purchases, including groceries and gas
+- $1,000 on regular purchases (such as groceries and gas)

 - $900 on airfare

 - $600 on hotel stays